 If a widget is configurable, the widget's behavior can be changed by editing the config.json file.
-For a better user experience, the widget should provide a config UI to config itself when it is configured in Web AppBuilder.
+For a better user experience, the widget should provide a config UI to config itself when it is configured in Web AppBuilder for ArcGIS.

 - Create a folder called setting to hold all of the setting related files.

 - Create a Setting.js file in the setting folder to hold the config logic.
 This class should inherit from the BaseWidgetSetting class.
 In this class, there is a config property that holds the widget config data.

 - This class should override two methods, getConfig—to return the config data input by the user—and setConfig—to initialize the widget setting page depending on the widget config data.

 - Create a Setting.html file in the setting folder to hold the config UI.

 - Create a strings.js file in the setting/nls folder if the config needs to support internationalization.

 - Create a style.css file in the setting/css folder to hold the css property.

 During development, use http://your host/webappbuilder/?id=stemapp in a 2D app or http://your host/webappbuilder/?id=stemapp3d in a 3D app to directly access your widget.
 This URL helps test the configuration page of the widget.
 To see the widget in the 2D app, use http://your host/webappviewer/ to load stemapp.